fegonzalez7/rob_unal_clase4/README.md

  - Jose Manuel Fajardo
  - Sebastian Realpe

-This repo has taken a lot of effort, so consider to leave a star, [follow me](https://felipeg17.github.io/index.html), and if you feel generous I have [Paypal](https://paypal.me/fegonzalez17?country.x=CO&locale.x=en_US) (just kidding).
+This repo has taken a lot of effort, so consider to leave a star, [follow me](https://felipeg17.github.io/index.html), and if you feel generous I have [Paypal](https://paypal.me/fegonzalez17?country.x=CO&locale.x=en_US) (just kidding or :neckbeard:).

-I have a new request: Create questions in ROS Answers and in stack overflow, send me the links, I will answer them.
+I have a new request: Create questions in [ROS Answers](https://answers.ros.org/users/67666/fegonzalez/) and in [stack overflow](https://stackoverflow.com/users/10837057/fegonzalez), send me the links, I will answer them.
 I need reputation.